Who are we?

 Disclosure of your information

-We, the Trustee, our third party administrators and service providers have access to your personal data for the purposes stated above.
+We, the Trustee, our third-party administrators and service providers have access to your personal data for the purposes stated above.
 We share information within our corporate group, as necessary for the effective provision of pension services, and for internal administration, corporate governance and legal and regulatory compliance purposes.
-For further information about our corporate structure, see: https://www.nowpensions.com/about/our-governance.
+For further information about our corporate structure, see our trustees and our board on our website.

 The recipients of your personal data outside our group companies may include (as relevant to the services being provided) the following: